-The cause of the P0401 trouble code is likely to be one of the components of the EGR system, such as:
+The cause of the P0401 trouble code can be one of the components of the EGR system, such as:

-- EGR passages: The passages may be clogged with carbon build-up or other debris blockages.
-This restricts the flow of carbon dioxide into the engine and triggers the P0401 code.
+- EGR passages: The passages may be clogged with carbon build-up or other debris blockages, restricting the flow of carbon dioxide into the engine and triggers the P0401 code.